 - DNS misconfigurations: If your domain name system (DNS) points to the wrong address, you may receive 404 error status codes across your website.

-Why you should fix 404 errors
+Why you should fix 404 errors?

 The occasional 404 error page is nothing to be concerned about.
 According to Google, they don’t impact your other pages’ rankings.
 And more often than not, they can be resolved by simply ensuring that the URL you typed is correct.

-Still, there are several reasons why you may still want to fix them.
+However, there are several reasons why you may still want to fix them.

 First, if 404 errors result from your web server or DNS acting up, you’ll want to resolve them as soon as possible, as they are often systemic and could affect a large portion of your site.

-Fixing these errors may require identifying the underlying issues, like server misconfigurations, problems with your site’s code, or issues with your DNS setup.
+Fixing these errors may require identifying the underlying issues, like server misconfigurations, problems with your site’s code or issues with your DNS setup.

 You’ll also want to address instances of random 404 errors replacing pages that should have content.
 Bots can’t crawl those specific pages, meaning they won’t appear on search engines, which hurts your SEO efforts.

-And while 404 errors caused by broken links are generally harmless, it’s still a good idea to fix them for a variety of reasons, including:
+And while 404 errors caused by broken links are generally harmless, it’s still a good idea to fix them for a variety of reasons including:

-But if you really want to get to the root of the problem, you’ll need to learn how to spot and fix 404 code errors when you encounter them.
+But if you want to get to the root of the problem, you’ll need to learn how to spot and fix 404 code errors when you encounter them.

-How to identify 404 errors
+How to identify 404 errors?

+You can use various methods to detect 404 error codes on your website.
 The easiest is by clicking a link and being led to a 404 page.
 This is an example of a broken link 404 error.

 These broken links, also known as dead links or “link rot,” happen for a few reasons, such as pages being moved or deleted, permalink structure changing, the URL slug being updated or the entire domain being migrated.

+Broken links can exist within your website (internal links) or come from external backlinks.
 Obviously, you don’t want to spend your time checking every single link on your website to make sure it leads to the right page, so here are a few other ways you can double-check and identify dead links:

 - Google Search Console’s Page Indexing Report can identify 404 errors on your website.